mbinui/EKS-votingapp-deployment/README.md

 Give the credentials an ID (e.g., dockerhub-credentials)

 Step 4: Create DockerHub Secret in Kubernetes
-Ensure that your Jenkinsfile includes the step to create a secret in your Kubernetes cluster for DockerHub: stage('Create DockerHub Secret') {
+Ensure that your Jenkinsfile includes the step to create a secret in your Kubernetes cluster for DockerHub Ensure the DockerHub secret is created in the same namespace where the deployments are applied. stage('Create DockerHub Secret') {
     steps {
         sh '''